WallStreetMojo

 Purpose

 This primary purpose of Statement of Changes in Equity is to provide details about all the movements in the equity account during an accounting period, which is otherwise not available anywhere else in the financial statements.
-As such, it helps the shareholders and investors in making more informed decisions about their investments.
+As such, it helps the shareholders and investors make more informed decisions about their investments.
 Further, it also allows the analysts and other readers of the financial statements to understand what factors resulted in the change in the equity capital.

 Statement of Changes in Equity